 Notes

-- I usually use large eggs in my baking, which are equivalent to approximately 50g once removed from their shell.
+- Eggs: I usually use large eggs in my baking, which are equivalent to approximately 50g once removed from their shell.
 You can also use a medium egg in this recipe.

-- Spare pancakes should be stored in the fridge in an airtight container and eaten within 24 hours (they will go soggy if you leave them any longer).
+- Storage: Spare pancakes should be stored in the fridge in an airtight container and eaten within 24 hours (they will go soggy if you leave them any longer).